 NOTE: (a) Additional courses may be offered.
-Elective credit will be given for PO 360 Judicial Process, PO 460 Constitutional Law, MN 341 Business Law I, MN 342 Business Law II, and MN 405 Labor Law and Legislation. (b) Students completing 10 Legal Assistant option courses will be awarded the Legal Assistant Technician Certificate.
-Students completing an additional 10 Legal Assistant courses, for a total of 20 courses, will be awarded the Legal Assistant Administrator Certificate.
+Elective credit will be given for PO 360 Judicial Process, PO 460 Constitutional Law, MN 341 Business Law I, MN 342 Business Law II, and MN 405 Labor Law and Legislation. (b) Students completing the Legal Assistant Option courses, which consist of JP 380, JP 460, JP 462, JP 363, JP 465, JP 481; one (1) additional legal specialty course; and four (4) other Legal Assistant electives will be awarded the Legal Assistant Technician Certificate.

-Students earning the Legal Assistant Technician Certificate (LAT) must complete 10 courses (50 quarter hours) of legal specialty courses and 8 courses (40 quarter hours) of general education courses for a total of 90 quarter hours.
+Students earning the 95-hour Legal Assistant Certificate must complete the required courses, legal specialty courses, and other Legal Assistant electives noted above and eight courses (40 quarter hours) of general education courses for a total of 95 quarter hours.

-The Legal Assistant Education program has received approval from the American Bar Association.
+The Legal Assistant Education Program has received approval from the American Bar Association.
 AUM is an Institutional Member of the American Association for Paralegal Education.
+Legal assistants are not lawyers, but aid lawyers in the practice of law.
+Please note that there is a legal restriction against the practice of law by non-lawyers, including legal assistants.

-No student earning a grade of "F" in a required Legal Assistant course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
+No student earning a grade of "F" in a required legal assistant course at AUM will be permitted to transfer credit from another school to offset that lower grade; the course must be repeated in residence at AUM.
+All legal specialty/legal assistant transfer credits must be approved by the program director.